 How to Buy: NOTE - Reeds are available in limited quantities initially while we ramp up production.
 Bassoon reeds are not available in all areas, and initially, will not be sold by your local retailer.
-In order order our reeds, please contact the Distributor for your region.
+Please contact your local distributor to order.

 Contact information is available on our Distributors page.

-USA: Miller Marketing, American Way Marketing, Harris Teller Inc, Conn-Selmer, US Band
+USA: American Way Marketing, Conn-Selmer, Harris Teller Inc, Miller Marketing,

 Canada: Counterpoint Music.

 Germany: Musik Wien

 Italy: LA Ripamonti

 Spain and Portugal: Tico Musica

 Brazil: Bluenote Music USA LLC